World of Sport (British TV programme): Post-closure

-Two non-sporting programmes would then be aired so as not to clash with horse racing, which by now had been moved to Channel 4.
+After the wrestling, two non-sporting programmes would then be aired so as not to clash with horse racing, which by now had been moved to Channel 4.

 Next would be the two-hour live broadcast with coverage of sports such as athletics, darts, ice skating and snooker being shown. with a single event being shown for two hours.
 However, this gradually diminished after a few years and eventually disappeared from the schedules.

 Saturday afternoon sport on ITV would conclude with the Results Service.
 Lasting for 15 minutes, it was presented by Elton Welsby with Jim Rosenthal hosting in Welsby's absence.
 As with Saint & Greavsie, the programme ended at the end of the 1991/92 season.
 The football results were then featured on ITV as part of the Saturday teatime ITN Evening News & Sport bulletin until 2001.